Daniel-Pivonka/FaultInjector/README.md

 		           exclude that node, but an input of `[compute]` or `[novacompute]` will **not** exclude any nodes.

 ##### Deterministic Mode
-- Deterministic mode requires a parameter for file path of the desired deterministic file
+- Deterministic mode requires the file path of the desired deterministic run to be passed in as a parameter
 - Specify it with the following syntax: `./FaultInjector.py -d [filepath]`

 ---